 We read this to Monkey and Meerket (5) at the end of last year, and they were absolutely captivated.
 We read it at bedtime, after their bedtime stories, and they looked forward to it each night.
 This is a great option for preschoolers as well as young primary-aged children.

-And if you’re still unsure of how to get your noisy, crazy family engaged in God-time, be encouraged that my family is hugely chaotic and we (sometimes) manage it – check out Family Devotional Ideas (When Your Kids are Running Riot) for inspiration and hope!
+I hope you’ve found some inspiration amongst our best family devotions – but if you’re still unsure of how to get your noisy, crazy family engaged in God-time, be encouraged that my family is hugely chaotic and we (sometimes) manage it – check out Family Devotional Ideas (When Your Kids are Running Riot) for inspiration and hope!